South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina vs. South Florida Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's game between the South Carolina Gamecocks (33-0) and South Florida Bulls (27-6) squaring off at Colonial Life Arena has a projected final score of 77-54 (according to our computer prediction) in favor of heavily favored South Carolina, so expect a lopsided matchup.
-The game will begin at 1:00 PM ET on March 19.
+Sunday's contest that pits the South Carolina Gamecocks (33-0) versus the South Florida Bulls (27-6) at Colonial Life Arena has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 77-54 in favor of South Carolina, who is big favorites by our model.
+Game time is at 1:00 PM ET on March 19.

-Their last time out, the Gamecocks won on Friday 72-40 against Norfolk State.
+In their last game on Friday, the Gamecocks earned a 72-40 victory against Norfolk State.

 South Carolina vs. South Florida Game Info